 When I decided to start using herbs in my home, I was totally overwhelmed and had no idea where to start.

-Anyhow, as I was in my kitchen whipping up some healing lip balm, I thought about what tips I wish I would have known at the beginning.
+Anyhow, as I was in my kitchen whipping up some herb-infused lip balm, I thought about what tips I wish I would have known at the beginning.
 Tips that, had I considered them, would have made the process much simpler (and saved me a lot of money).